Newcomers Strategies

 Choose work that enables entry-level students to work independently.
 The directions for this work should not be too difficult to explain to students who speak no English.
 Here's how to set one up:

-• Select appropriate pages from beginning level ESL materials.
+Select appropriate pages from beginning-level ML materials.
 (It isn't necessary for students to work through all the pages from beginning to end.)

 Establish a Regular Routine

-At first, everything will be chaotic to your non-English speakers.
+At first, everything will be chaotic for non-English speakers.
 Give them help in organizing time, space, and materials.
 Make a schedule to give your students a sense of structure.
-Tape it to their desks, or have them keep it in the front of their ESL notebooks.
+Tape it to their desks, or have them keep it in the front of their ML notebooks.
 Send a copy home so that parents can help their children feel more connected to the classroom.
-Finally, remember that your ESL students need to be a part of your class.
+Finally, remember that your MLs need to be a part of your class.
 Be sensitive to this when assigning work.
-Don't isolate ESL students from their peers with separate work all day long.
+Don't isolate MLs from their peers with separate work all day long.
 When necessary, a buddy or volunteer can work with your newcomers.

 Activities for Newcomers